xod442/stackstorm-hpe-oneview.old/README.md

 db.createUser({user: "appUser",pwd: "passwordForAppUser",roles: [ { role: "readWrite", db: "app_db" } ]})

 # Then if necessary you can check the mongo datbase records by
-mongo -u admin -p UkIbDILcNbMhkh3KtN6xfr9h admin
+mongo -u appUser -p passwordForUser admin